swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 programs that have been developed.
 The most common shell (and the one we will use) is called the Bourne-Again SHell (bash).
 Even if bash is not the default shell, it is usually installed on most systems and can be started by typing `bash` in the terminal.
-Many commands, especially a lot of the basic ones, work across the various shells but many things are different.
+Most commands, especially a lot of the basic ones, work across the various shells but some things may be different.
 I recommend sticking with bash and learning it well.
 ([Here is a link for more information](http://en.wikipedia.org/wiki/Bash_(Unix_shell))

 To open a terminal, just single click on the "Terminal" icon on the